Category: News

 ----

-CARBIOW showcases cutting-edge results at workshop
+CARBIOW showcases cutting-edge results at International Workshop on Sustainable and Circular Technologies

 The CARBIOW project took part in the International Workshop on Sustainable and Circular Technologies, held in Eindhoven (The Netherlands) from 26 to 27 November, sharing insights from three project partners working at the forefront of advanced biofuels, biomass conversion and circular-material solutions.
 Over two days, the workshop brought together representatives from thirteen European initiatives, creating […]